 A: Micro flipping is a strategy used in traditional commercial and residential real estate where a flipper buys a property and then quickly sells the property at a higher price.
 The micro aspect of micro flipping is the short amount of time required for flipping.
 Micro flipping has nothing to do with the small micro properties that are involved with micro real estate.
 Read more about the differences.

 Q: Is this site about micro real estate investing?

 A: Yes.
 There are some people who think of contributing money to a fund that buys a large property as micro real estate investing, but this site is about investing in small properties a.k.a. micro-properties to generate income.
 Read more about his topic on the blog.

 Have a Question?
-Suggest potential Micro Real Estate FAQs.
+Suggest potential Micro Real Estate FAQs in our feedback form.